abhinavxk0/nearbot/README.md

-_discord.js v12 has been deprecated. bot does not work anymore_
+_discord.js v12 has been deprecated.
+The bot does not function as expected._